Karisma-471/Team-Tech-Gems/README.md

-## Guide to Contributing to the Tech-Gems Landing Page
+## Guidelines to Contributing to the Tech-Gems Landing Page

 This README is a guide.
 It provides a step-by-step outline on how to contribute to the development of this project.